dbp/website/apple/comparison.markdown

 eyes on them!
 The downside is that it seems to be a boat designed for dinghy sailors, in that it is a bit unstable!
 The light weight, combined with the narrow front means that capsizing it is certainly a risk, and there doesn't seem to be much to do about it aside from be an experienced sailor!
+(Note: since originally writing this, I've seen some people experiment with water tank ballast beneath the center seat -- which may make things a bit more stable!)

-While obviously any light dinghy will capsize, since the Apple 16 doesn't have a flat bottom, it can have ballast put in (water tanks, or more easily, heavy material like metal or sand), which will make it much more stable.
+While obviously any light dinghy will capsize, since the Apple 16 doesn't have a flat bottom, it can more easily / happily have ballast put in (water tanks, or more easily, heavy material like metal or sand), which will make it much more stable.
 This might make it less exciting to sail, but much better when out with family, or in heavier weather -- and with removable ballast, it's easy to switch.
-Ballasting isn't really possible in a flat bottom boat like the GIS, because it would need to switch from side to side on each tack (obviously, the _sailors_ serve as ballast, but that requires skill).
+Ballasting is a lot less of an option in a flat bottom boat like the GIS, because to really work it should switch from side to side on each tack (obviously, the _sailors_ serve as ballast, but that requires skill).
 Aside from the easier build and more straightforward plans (there is essentially _one_ GIS -- modifications do exist, but are pretty rare and minor), another advantage the GIS has is the flat transom makes mounting a motor more straightforward -- no complicated mount needed to account for the 30 degree raked transom on the Apple 16.

 ### **Phoenix III** *by Ross Lillistone*